instanas2014/instanas2014.github.io/_posts/2025-06-02-AI-Deployment-AI-Governance-AI-Risk.md

 # Deployment

-When it comes to deploying Data and AI solutions, **DataOps**, **MLOps**, and **LLMOps** into your deployment processes is critical.
+When it comes to deploying Data and AI solutions, Bring **DataOps**, **MLOps**, and **LLMOps** into your deployment processes is critical.
 These practices extend **DevOps principles**—automation, monitoring, and continuous integration/deployment—into the data, machine learning, and generative AI domains.

 ## What Are They?